kommitters/chaincerts-prototype/builder/README.md

 - `certType`: Certificate type you want to generate.
 Currently, the only available option is `CertExample`.
 - `certDate`: The date on which the certificate is issued.

-## Pre requisites
+### Setting up a Filebase Account
 Before proceeding with the certificate creation process, you need to create a Filebase account to configure the environment file.

-### Setting up a Filebase Account
 To set up a Filebase account, follow these steps:

 1. Go to https://filebase.com.